 As of 2 April, 400,000 French companies had applied for aid to cover 4 million employees, or around 20-percent of the private-sector workforce.

-Still, as China, South Korea and other Asian countries emerge from the coronavirus pandemic, it’s still a dynamic environment in Europe, with 721,156 confirmed cases as of 7 April, up an aggregate 1,040 percent from 63,268 on 17 March and 57,654 deaths, up an aggregate 1,993 percent from 2,755 on 17 March, according to the World Health Organization.
-Basically, the number of cases quadrupled in two weeks, and deaths in the United Kingdom and other countries have started climbing rapidly.
+As China, South Korea and other Asian countries emerge from the coronavirus pandemic, it remains a very dynamic environment in Europe, with 1,150,210 confirmed cases as of 20 April, up an aggregate 1,718 percent from 63,268 on 17 March and 103,615 deaths, up an aggregate 3,661 percent from 2,755 on 17 March, according to the World Health Organization.
+Basically, the number of cases increased seven fold in a mo nth and deaths in the United Kingdom and other countries have started climbing rapidly.

-Basically, there are two Europes in the Pandemic of 2020 – countries such as the United Kingdom, Italy and Spain with full-blown crises and countries such as Estonia and Denmark that are – so far – relatively unaffected.
-A few countries such as Malta still have zero recorded deaths, but aren’t on our list because they’re not significant expat centers.
+Basically, there are two Europes in the Pandemic of 2020 – countries such as the United Kingdom, France, Italy and Spain with full-blown crises and countries such as Austria , Estonia and Denmark that are – so far – relatively unaffected.
+A few countries still have zero recorded deaths, but aren’t on our list because they don’t have significant expat populations.

-Basically, the European Union and the Schengen Zone are on lockdwon until at least the end of April.
+The European Union and the Schengen Zone are on lockdown until at least the end of April and likely into June.

 For the latest data, access the Johns Hopkins Coronavirus Resource Center and Worldometer, a website that aggregates various data from population figures to environmental data.
 The site has a running coronavirus infection, death and survival page you can see here.

 And though we’re not doctors, we do see a trend in the data of survivors exceeding deaths in countries such as Spain.
-Worldometer shows more than 294,000 recovering patients compared to about 76,000 deaths worldwide.
+Worldometer shows more four times as many recovering patients as deaths worldwide.

 What’s amazing is the exponential speed at which the coronavirus has swept the planet from late January to early March, which you can see at right in this chart from Worldometer.